joemaren/gopl.io/README.md

+# gopl.io
-# gopl.io \n Examples from the Go Programming Language Book
+Examples from the Go Programming Language Book